 II.
-Total remuneration granted to former executive board members who left before 2013 who had already ended their last held office at KSB AG as an executive board or supervisory board member before the beginning of 2013 must not be individually reported on.
-Such former executive board members and their surviving dependants were granted and owed a total of €1,842,676 in the 2022 financial year.
+Total remuneration granted to former executive board members who left before 2014

+According to section 162(5) sentence 2 German Stock Corporation Act, remuneration that was granted and owed, in 2023, to former executive board members of KSB AG who had already ended their last held office at KSB AG as an executive board or supervisory board member before the beginning of 2014 must not be individually reported on.
+Such former executive board members and their surviving dependants were granted and owed a total of $\pounds 2,351,953$ in the 2023 financial year.